Remod-org/CCTVControl/README.md

 ### Commands

 - `/cctv` - When in range (2m) of a Computer Station, will add any local cameras in range (200m) of the station that the user owns
+- `/cctv add` - When in range (2m) of a Computer Station, will add cameras to the station's list.
+This can be a single name or a comma-separated list.
+For example:

+  /cctv add MYFANCYCAM1, MYOTHERCAM1,COBALT1
+  /cctv add MYFANCYCAM2

 - `/cctv clear` - When in range (2m) of a Computer Station, will clear that station's list.
 - `/cctvlist` - Admin command to list ALL cameras

-Note that /cctv commands can also be run from F1 console while mounted to a station.
+Note that /cctv commands can also be run from F1 console while mounted to a station, the advantage being that you can up-arrow to easily repeat commands.

 When you run /cctvlist from RCON, the plugin will do it's scan from the center of the map and should (now) display the list correctly.